esphome/esphome-docs/cookbook/apple_white_ir_remote_A1156.rst

 In this example I have used a Wemos D1 Mini and an infrared sheild to control an iPod dock from Home Assistant.

-I enjoy listening to `Soulection Radio <https://soundcloud.com/soulection>`__.
-They are two hour shows released weekly on Soundcloud on Fridays.
+I enjoy listening to `Soulection Radio <https://soundcloud.com/soulection>`__ on my iPod as background music while I work.
-I download the shows and have them in the background while I work -- it's nice to automate things with Home Assistant that don't have an internet connection, like an iPod.
+Each show is two hours, so it's nice to not think about what songs to play next like on spotify and also automate things with Home Assistant that don't have an internet connection, like an iPod.

-I've added this to the cookbook because the iPod remote codes were getting hard to find and wanted to document this use-case.
+I've added this to the cookbook because the iPod remote codes were getting hard to find and wanted to document this use-case for others to enjoy.

 This is the Apple White Remote model A1156 that we are replacing:
 ----------------------